The Lists of State Nominated Occupations are divided into two separate lists; the State Nominated Occupation List and the Supplementary Skilled List.

 ANZSCO is the Australian and New Zealand Standard Classification of Occupations.
 All skilled occupations have been given an ANZSCO code to help with the assessment process and to ensure they meet Australian requirements.

 You can find the ANZSCO code relevant to your occupation on our list.
-Visit the Department of Immigration and Border Protection for a full list of occupations and their ANZSCO codes.
+Visit the Department of Home Affairs for a full list of occupations and their ANZSCO codes.
 You will need this code when having your skills assessed.

 Will I be guaranteed work if my job is on the list?